tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 * C is a student-must-learn language.
 * C has a very nice development toolchain support than that of LLVM.
 * C jit compilation is lighting fast, which is on par or much faster than LLVM IR jit compilation (just proven in Base now).
-Neither C++ nor Rust could do this.
+Neither C++ nor Rust could do this (at least now).

-After contributing bar lowered to the bottom, I am really looking forward to see how large could the developing efforts be built around the community.
+* C has the best hardware compatibility.
+* C has one of highest performance in high level languages.

+By much more lowering the contributing bar, Base hopes more people can enjoy to engage in the community.

 On the top of comfortable languages, the nature of "first principle" of Base, allows contributors to be more pleased to build elegant performance critical system with the help of the external excellent.
 For instance, it allows you use xdp and io_uring in network stack to enable a scalable and cost-efficient RDMA substitute.